 Do you have a chickpea intolerance, an onion intolerance, a celery intolerance, intolerance to peppers, intolerance to garlic, or any other kind of vegetable intolerance?
 If you don’t know but suspect you might, we encourage you to take a food intolerance test to find out.

 Food Allergy and Intolerance Testing are two totally different things.
 A true food allergy causes an immune system reaction that affects numerous organs in the body.
 A food allergy test can identify a range of food allergy symptoms and in some cases, an allergic food reaction can be severe or life-threatening.
 In contrast, food intolerance symptoms are generally less serious and often limited to digestive problems.

 The YorkTest food intolerance test provides expert analysis of your unique IgG reactions to 208 food and drink ingredients.
 Working alongside trained Nutritional Therapists, YorkTest have developed comprehensive programmes with individually tailored nutritional advice and support to help people balance their diets, optimising their health and wellbeing.

 Pair soluble fibre with insoluble fibre

-Never eat insoluble fibre foods on an empty stomach.
-Always eat them with other foods that contain soluble fibre to limit irritation.
+Never eat insoluble fiber foods on an empty stomach.
+Always eat them with other foods that contain soluble fiber to limit irritation.

 Get rid of roughage

-Remove any stems or peels, skins or leaves from vegetables that are high in insoluble fibre.
+Remove any stems or peels, skins or leaves from vegetables that are high in insoluble fiber.

 If you can’t imagine having to give up broccoli, onion, or garlic, ensuring they’re well-cooked might provide your answer.
 Dicing, stewing, or any other form of cooking helps the tough nature of the fibre to be softened a little, making it more gentle on your gastrointestinal system as it’s already partly broken down for you.
 Roast, mash, steam, boil or sauté away!